Get Ready! Disability Book Week is April 19-25, 2026!

 For more information, visit her website here or email her!

-Cindy provides classroom readings and assemblies in South Carolina, Georgia, and North Carolina.
+Cindy provides classroom readings and assemblies in South Carolina, Georgia, and North Carolina and virtual visits anywhere!

 For more information, visit her website here or email her!